 © Shutterstock

-Pompeii and Vesuvius are remarkable places.
+Pompeii and Vesuvius are remarkable places in Italy.
 The volcano wiped out the inhabitants of the city, and yet it was incredibly well preserved because of all the volcanic ash that covered it.

 A protected UNESCO World Heritage Site, Pompeii is now a huge tourist attraction, drawing in millions of visitors each year.
 And, of course, a trip to Pompeii would not be complete without stopping by to see Vesuvius!